Skip to main content

 Foundation Repairs: Repair or replacement of masonry foundations where the original foundation material is retained or where new material matches the original as closely as possible; installation of metal foundation vents (on sides and rear only) and replacement of wood access doors which cannot easily be seen from a street.

-Masonry Repairs: Repainting and other masonry repairs when the color and composition of the mortar matches the original and new brick or stone matches the original as closely as possible.
+Masonry Repairs: Repointing and other masonry repairs when the color and composition of the mortar matches the original and new brick or stone matches the original as closely as possible.

 Exterior Lighting Fixtures: Lighting fixtures which cannot easily be seen from a street or are similar to those existing in the District.